Easy Green Smoothie, why do I love thee? Let me count the ways.

 On days that you make a green smoothie in the morning, notice how much easier it is to make healthier choices throughout the day.
 You are waking up our intelligent cravings, and stepping into a nurturing role with yourself.
 Invite your wise, powerful, nurturing “Ma” Self to put on the chef’s hat every day!

-If you would like a free ebook of super quick and easy, nourishing recipes for you and your family, click here.
+Grab your free ebook of super quick and easy, nourishing recipe hacks for even your busiest days.